sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 In our dataset the **condition** column that represents the medical condition a review is related, to is the class which we will try to predict.

 We have already preprocessed the reviews in Part 1 while building our search engine.
-Inorder to make the iterative process of tuning the algorithm we split the entire dataset into train, validation and test.
+In order to make the iterative process of tuning the algorithm we split the entire dataset into train, validation and test.
 Train consists 50% of the dataset, validation and test each have 25% of the remaining dataset.

-Use the exsisting code from part 1 to generate an Inverted Index vocabulary on the training set.
+Use the existing code from part 1 to generate an Inverted Index vocabulary on the training set.

 $$ P(A \mid B) = \frac{P(B \mid A) \, P(A)}{P(B)} $$
 </body>

-<h2>Steps to calculating the prior probablities:</h2>
+<h2>Steps to calculating the prior probabilities:</h2>
 <body>
 1. Create a temporary python **dictionary** which stores the list of all documents that occur in each class, all unique words from the vocabulary in each class and the count of total number of words in each class.
 <pre>